Satorresja/Optik/README.md

 # optik
-* Project by: Santiago Torres
+* Project by: Santiago Torres Jaramillo
-* Collaborator: Me
+* Collaborator: OScar Bolaños

-Calculate Reflectance and Transmitance of cell using Python OOP.
+Calculate Reflectance and Transmitance of materials using Python OOP.